What is the Difference Between Filox, MangOX, Pyrolox, Pro-OX, and Greensand Iron Filter Media?

-Generally, we prefer solid manganese media such as Pyrolox or MangOX, because it lasts longer and is more powerful.
-It has somewhat stronger oxiding ability than coated media like Greensand, so the service flow rate through the filter tends to be higher.
+Generally, we prefer solid manganese media (Pro-OX) because it lasts longer and is more powerful.
+It has a stronger oxidizing ability than coated media like Greensand, so the service flow rate through the filter tends to be higher.
+This means that a smaller filter tank can be used, which in turn uses less water and takes up less space.

-However, for most home applications, either a solid media or Greensand filter will do just fine in removing iron from your water.
-We also recommend a chlorine feeder before an iron filter to oxidize iron, making it easier to filter, and kill any iron bacteria that may be present.
+If there is iron bacteria present, we recommend a chlorine feeder before an iron filter to oxidize iron, making it easier to filter and kill any iron bacteria that may be present.